-- Play off the ground (160 sq m) Play which is mainly elevated off the ground to ensure minimal disruption to root protection areas and a different level of interaction with the existing trees and canopy.
-This includes the tree top walk and elevated play nets. - Natural looking & sculptural play (903 sq m) Play made out of timber and stone which feels in keeping with its natural environment.
-This includes Stepping Stumps, Existing Fallen Logs, Timber Climbing Ramp, Logs, Play Boulders, Jumping Discs, Timber Stilted Balance Beam. - Naturally occurring play (1344 sq m) Play encouraged by landscape features such as depressions and mounds, slopes, dry swales, woodland, wildflowers.
+- Play off the ground Play which is mainly elevated off the ground to ensure minimal disruption to root protection areas and a different level of interaction with the existing trees and canopy.
+This includes the tree top walk and elevated play nets. - Natural looking & sculptural play Play made out of timber and stone which feels in keeping with its natural environment.
+This includes Stepping Stumps, Existing Fallen Logs, Timber Climbing Ramp, Logs, Play Boulders, Jumping Discs, Timber Stilted Balance Beam. - Naturally occurring play Play encouraged by landscape features such as depressions and mounds, slopes, dry swales, woodland, wildflowers.

-This amounts to 2,407 sq m of playable landscape across the masterplan, some of which is within the public open space and other areas that fall within the communal space.
+This amounts to 1,134 sq m of dedicated play spaces across the site, some of which is within the public open space and other areas that fall within the communal space.
+However, there are opportunities for informal play across the landscape.
 The play areas are spread across the site, with most of the areas provide a variety of equipment that appeals to different ages - 0-5yrs, 5-11yrs, and 11yr plus.
-The exception to this is the smaller play areas to the north that only contain equipment for 0-11yrs.
+The play spaces are all interconnected by pedestrian routes.
 The elevated tree walk will not be restricted to certain ages, but adult supervision will be necessary for under 5yrs.
+The yoga platform is not specifically identified as a play space, but is expected to attract older children.
 The proposed play equipment will be designed and manufactured in accordance with standards EN 1176 and EN 1177.
 There will be a mix of impact absorbing play surfaces including loose bark mulch in areas of root protection zones and bonded rubber mulch that looks like bark mulch within the gardens where root zones are not impacted.
 Within the walled garden a high quality artificial grass will be used as the play safety surface to ensure that it is fitting with the Walled garden character.

-A list of all play equipment can be found within the landscape package prepared by Cameo+Partners and included in this planning application.
+A list of all play equipment can be found within the landscape package prepared by Cameo and Partners.